rust-lang/rfcs/0000-unified-machine-word-trait.md

 - A separate trait for types with a negative/positive may be desirable.
 - A separate trait for the `pow` function, similar to `std::ops::*`.

+Further, some code breakage may happen.
+I don't have concrete examples, but for instance the expression `i32::wrapping_add(a, b)` may face an issue if `wrapping_add` is no longer a part of the `i32` type.

 # Alternatives
 [alternatives]: #alternatives